dabeaz-course/practical-python/Notes/05_Object_model/02_Classes_encapsulation.md

     ...
 ```

-This allows you to drop the extra parantheses, hiding the fact that it's actually a method:
+This allows you to drop the extra parentheses, hiding the fact that it's actually a method:

 ```python
 >>> s = Stock('GOOG', 100, 490.1)